gtamhankar/liri-node-app/README.md

-# liri-Bot - node app
+# LIRI-Bot - node app
-ASSIGNMENT 10 - LIRI is a Language Interpretation and Recognition Interface.
+Assignment 10 - LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives back data.
 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.